 In recent years, though, a trend with some real staying power emerged: interval training, the varying the intensity of a workout or a walk, switching from short, fast-paced bursts of activity to slow, measured periods of rest.

 Why are high-intensity bursts so effective?
-It’s in our biological nature, says osteopathic physician Joseph Tieri, DO, author of Staying Young with Interval Training ($10.39, Amazon).
+It’s in our biological nature, says osteopathic physician Joseph Tieri, DO, author of Staying Young with Interval Training (Buy on Amazon, $15.59).
 “When you start a 40-minute jog, the body thinks you’re beginning a 1,000-mile trek to find food.
 When it isn’t sure where its next meal is coming from, the last thing it wants to do is increase your metabolism,” he says.
 “But short, high-intensity bursts send a whole different set of signals.
 They say that you were taking a walk, but suddenly, you are being chased by coyotes and you have to run, so your body will ramp up your metabolism to help you go faster.
 It’s all about survival.”

 Even better: Intervals are especially beneficial for women born before 1975.
 “As we get older, the energy factories in cells, called mitochondria, become less numerous and don’t function as well as they used to,” says Dr. Tieri.
 “Studies show that during interval training, mitochondria begin to work more efficiently and their numbers increase by 70 percent.”

 Short bursts of exercise also target visceral fat, the dangerous midsection fat that accumulates around the organs.
 “Visceral fat affects blood sugar, blood pressure, and cholesterol,” says weight-management specialist Caroline Cederquist, MD.
 “It is the fat you want to lose.”